Departure (Jesse McCartney album): Album information

-The album leaked April 30, 2008, almost three weeks before the release date.
-Departure was released one week early on the Canadian iTunes Store.
-The CD was released using CDVU+ technology.
-Some countries, including the UK and Brazil, were excluded from the recycled packaging and CDVU+ Software on the release.

 Departure was re-released under the name Departure: Recharged on April 7, 2009.
 It includes five brand-new tracks and the remix of "How Do You Sleep?" featuring Ludacris.
 McCartney said that the five new tracks, including three brand-new compositions, would be available for individual sale online for those who already own Departure.
 McCartney said the following about the re-release: "I kind of want to rejuvenate the album a little bit and make it fresh again for everyone and make sure if they haven't checked it out yet that they will this time".

 The songs, "Leavin", "It's Over", and "How Do You Sleep" were frequently played on Radio Disney.
 "Leavin" was featured on the Radio Disney Jams 11 CD, while "How Do You Sleep" was featured in the Disney live action film, G-Force.

-'Departure' debuted at No. 14 on the Billboard 200 in May with sales of 30,200 copies and stayed on the charts for 24 weeks.
-The album also peaked at No.9 in the Digital Albums chart.
+'Departure' debuted at No. 14 on the Billboard 200 in May with sales of 30,200 copies in its first week.
 The album has sold 272,000 copies to date.